Kurausukun/pokeemerald/INSTALL.md

     ```

 ### Choosing where to store pokeemerald (msys2)
 At this point, you can choose a folder to store pokeemerald into.
 If you're okay with storing pokeemerald in the user profile folder, then proceed to [Installation](#installation).
 Otherwise, you'll need to account for where pokeemerald is stored when changing directory to the pokeemerald folder.
-If you haven't already, see the [Navigating in a \*nix Environment](#navigating-in-a-\*nix-environment) for information on how to get around.
+If you haven't already, see the [Navigating in a \*nix Environment](#navigating-in-a-nix-environment) section for information on how to get around.

 > Note 1: If the path has spaces, then the path must be wrapped with quotations, e.g. `cd "c:/users/<user>/Desktop/decomp folder"`.
 > Note 2: Windows path names are case-insensitive so adhering to capitalization isn't needed.